SarahM55/MakersPortfolio/Week2.md

 - GOAL: To understand Gemfiles (struggled with this at the start of the Oystercard exercise).
 - PLAN: To read through all of the resources provided in the challenge walkthrough.
 - EVIDENCE: Read all of the Gemfile resources from the [challenge outline](https://github.com/makersacademy/course/blob/main/oystercard/01_create_gemfile.md), as well as some additional online resources.

+#### Friday 4th February ⏳
+- GOAL: To understand class polymorphism.
+- PLAN: Go through the Polymorphism skills workshop from the course outline.
+Complete the 'OO Relationships 1 (Forwarding, Polymorphism)' practical.

+# Reflection

+### Question 1
+*Did you meet all of your goals to the standard you set at the start of the week?*

+### Question 2
+*What would you change/improve moving forward?*